lindseydortch/the-ultimate-react-course-2023-react-redux-and-more/section-29-optional-implmenting-more-features-authentication-dark-mode-dashboard-etc/notes.md

 # Section 29: [Optional] Implementing More Features: Authentication, Dark Mode, Dashboard, etc

 ## Section Overview
+- Building real-world app features
+- Filter, sort, pagination
+- Dark mode
+- Dashboardwith charts
+- Authentication and authorization
+- This section will not introduce anything new about React, but instead will show how to build real-world features that are commonly seen on web apps

 ## Client-Side Filtering: Filtering Cabins
+- We will be adding in filtering for discounts and other criteria in the table
+- We will be storing the value by which the table should be filterable in the URL so it can be easily save and bookmarked
+  - We can then put our filter component anywhere we want since we're storing state in the URL

 ## Client-Side Filtering: Sorting Cabins
+-

 ## Building the Bookings Table
+-

 ## Uploading Sample Data
+-

 ## API-Side Filtering: Filtering Bookings